wearefuturegov/nesta-skills/content/pages/07-results-team-activites.md

 ---
-title: Starting a conversation in your team
+title: Running a team session
 pdf: /images/uploads/competency-framework-guide_team-activities.pdf
 ---
-There isn’t a single way to use the competency framework, there are many.
-We've seen it work well as a prompt for a team to reflect together.
-We think that's important because empowered and well-balanced teams are where the change happens.
+Empowered and well-balanced teams are where the change happens.
+You can be working in the same office, or spread across a region, it doesn’t matter.
+Use these exercises to make the most of this app and your results.

-Download our Activities PDF to find group exercises designed to spark meaningful conversations in your team.
-Whether that's choosing what areas to develop, or setting yourselves up for a new project.
+Below are some group exercises you can do together with your team to help start a conversation.
+That might be mapping your strengths; setting up a new project team; as an icebreaker; or to plan for what's next, whatever that might be.
+Remember, this tool is designed to empower you, don't think of it as an evaluator.